bwittmann/NavPy/README.md

   </tr>
 </table>

 If the localization is not accurate for several iterations it might happen, that the particles drift away.
 By predicting the particles with a higher variance, the particles spread out and are able to catch the position of the robot again.
 This can be seen in gif ... .
-To make sure that the variance is not domonating the prediction of the particles, it is adapted to the angular and translational velocity of
+To make sure, that the variance is not dominating the prediction of the particles, it is adapted to the angular and translational velocity of the robot.
 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 100%">
   <tr>
     <td style="width: 48%;"> <img src="resources/gifs/localization_catch.gif" width="350"/></td>
   </tr>
   <tr>
-    <td style="width: 48%;" valign="top"> <b>Gif.x:</b> If localization is not accurate, the dometry is used to estimate the robot pose.
-Then the variance of the particles is increased until the localization performance increases
+    <td style="width: 48%;" valign="top"> <b>Gif.x:</b> Increased prediction variance when Monte Carlo localization is not accurate and odometry is used for estimate robot pose.
     </td>
   </tr>
 </table>